MarkusH17/co2_profile/README.md

 * Run `main.py`

 ## Assumptions
-* Greenhouse is rectangular in shape and n
+* Greenhouse is rectangular in shape and walls are impermeable
 * Steady-state
 * Pressure effects are negligible
 * Modeled by a reactive and non-reactive zone